Applying for Assistance

-This special project is designed to assist low-income, disabled, homeless and elderly citizens seeking documentation of their identity, immigration, or citizenship status in order to obtain healthcare, public benefits, housing, transportation, employment and secure other essential human rights.
+This special project is designed to assist low-income, disabled, homeless and elderly Coloradans seeking documentation of their identity, immigration, or citizenship status.
+Identity documents are a vital part of accessing healthcare, public benefits, housing, transportation, employment and to secure other essential human rights.
 Project activities include: representation of individual clients needing assistance in complex cases; coordination of advocacy efforts including legislative, administrative and litigation approaches; technical assistance and community education involving identification issues; and management of a supplemental document fund for individuals and nonprofits to pay needed document fees.
 Please note the ID Project does not assist with reinstatement of driving privileges or commercial driver’s licenses.